ecampmany/coordinates/README.md

 # geographic

-Simple geographical tools written in bash:
+Set of very simple geographical tools written in bash:

 * Transform geographical coordinates from UTM to Latitude/Longitude and viceversa (Dependencies: GDAL libraries required)